Cleomella arborea: Ethnobotany

 Desirable parts of the plant chosen for consumption were flowers (pictured to the left) and the pea pods (pictured to the right).

 Various parts of bladderpod have been used by many tribes indigenous to California and Baja California.
 The seeds and flowers were eaten by the Diegueño (former Spanish name for Kumeyaay) and Kawaiisu tribes.
 The tribes would boil the gathered plants to remove any bitter taste.
 The Kawaiisu tribe also prepared the flowers by cooking them in the dirt with hot rocks overnight until flowers turned red.
 The Cahuilla tribes prepared the pods in a similar fashion as the Kawaiisu; they cooked immature pods in the ground using hot stones.
 The Kumeyaay preferred to consume the flowers of the plant rather than the leaves or pods.
 After cooking, they ate the flowers alone or with other ingredients, commonly eaten alongside tortillas or acorn mush.

 The immature pea pods of the plant resemble garden peas and are edible small quantities; they may be used similarly to capers.
 Cooking was often used to remove the bitter characteristics of the plant which derive from glucocapparin.
-Flowers were commonly eaten alone or with tortillas or acorn mush.